 The "concession" standard, UL486E, allows much lower pull out forces for factory installed wiring that would be coming off a boxed "delicate" device that is not up to having wires anchored and yanked on it.

 A wire strain relief is provided and the device is allowed to pass with low short term wire pull numbers.
 Lower dynamic secureness numbers are also permitted.
 This is the circular orbit “stirring” wire pull test that checks for wire strand breakage or strands working lose.

 For SMT /SMD, close to zero pull is the right number to design the application around and so adequate wire tie down negates the creep issue completely.

 The short term screw tightening and loosening torque forces are not a creep issue.
 Solder joints and FR4 have sufficient short strength to allow brief periodic tightening and loosening of screws for wire compression and release.

-Twist off tests are a wise precaution for in-production assurance of soldering integrity.
+Twist off or tear off tests, depending on screw axis to solder plane, are a wise precaution for in-production assurance of soldering integrity.